thomasWeise/aitoa/book/metaheuristics/evolutionaryAlgorithm/README.md

 Such an EA is actually a hill climber.

 Now imagine what would happen if we would set&nbsp;$\mu$ to infinity instead.
-We then would remember each and every point in the search space we would have ever visited during the search.
-We would not perform any actual selection, as we would always select all points.
-Our search would not be steered in any direction, there would not be any *bias* or preference for better solutions.
-Due to the fairness of our algorithm when it comes to selecting "parent" points for sampling, each of the past solutions would have the same chance to be the input to the unary search operator to produce the next point to visit.
+We would not even complete one single generation.
+Instead, if $\mu\rightarrow\infty$, it would also take infinitely long to finish creating the first population of random solutions.
+This does not even require infinity&nbsp;$\mu$ &ndash; $\mu$ just needs to be large enough so that the complete computational budget (in our case, three minutes) is consumed before creating the initial, random candidate solutions is completed.
-In other words, the EA would be some weird version of random sampling.
+In other words, the EA would then equal random sampling.

 The parameter&nbsp;$\mu$ basically allows us to "tune" between these two behaviors&nbsp;[@WWCTL2016GVLSTIOPSOEAP]!
 If we pick it small, our algorithm becomes more "greedy".
-It will investigate (*exploit*) the neighborhood current best solutions more eagerly, which means that it will trace down local optima faster but be trapped more easily in local optima as well.
+It will spend more time investigating (*exploiting*) the neighborhood of the current best solutions.
+It will trace down local optima faster but be trapped more easily in local optima as well.

 If we set&nbsp;$\mu$ to a larger value, we will keep more not-that-great solutions in its population.
 The algorithm spends more time *exploring* the neighborhoods of solutions which do not look that good, but from which we might eventually reach better results.
 The convergence is slower, but we are less likely to get trapped in a local optimum.

-This is known as the dilemma of "Exploration versus Exploitation"&nbsp;[@ES1998EA; @WCT2012EOPABT; @WZCN2009WIOD; @WGOEB].
+The question on which of the two to focus is known as the dilemma of "Exploration versus Exploitation"&nbsp;[@ES1998EA; @CLM2013EAEIEAAS; @WCT2012EOPABT; @WZCN2009WIOD; @WGOEB].
+To make matters worse, theorists have proofed that there are scenarios where only a small population can perform well, while there are other scenarios where only a large population works well&nbsp;[@W2003ROCFTB].
+In other words, if we apply an EA, we always need to do at least some rudimentary tuning of&nbsp;$\mu$ and&nbsp;$\lambda$.

 ### Ingredient: Binary Search Operator